About Us

 Partners in Parenting (PiP) aims to bridge the gap between complex research evidence and practical resources for parents.

 We know that parents play an important role in protecting their child’s mental wellbeing.
-However, despite extensive research supporting the role parents can play in reducing their child’s risk of mental health problems, until recently this information was not easily accessible to parents.
+However, despite extensive research supporting the role parents can play in reducing their teen’s risk of mental health problems, until recently this information was not easily accessible to parents.

 Reaching beyond Australia: PiP Malaysia